Frobenius Manifolds near the Discriminant and Relations in the Tautological Ring

 \subsection{Plan of the paper}

-In Section~\ref{sec:frob} we first recall basic properties of Frobenius manifolds, define the discriminant and then prove Theorem~\ref{thm:struct} about the local structure of semisimple Frobenius manifolds near a smooth point on the discriminant.
-In Section~\ref{sec:cohft} we start by recalling the definition of cohomological field theories and the statement of the Givental-Teleman classification.
+In Section~\ref{sec:frob} we first recall basic properties of Frobenius manifolds, and then state Hertling's classification in Theorem~\ref{thm:struct}.
+In Section~\ref{sec:cohft}, we start by recalling the definition of cohomological field theories and the statement of the Givental--Teleman classification.
 After that, in Section~\ref{sec:cohft:taut}, we discuss the tautological ring and the relations resulting from the classification.
-In Section~\ref{sec:cohft:localext} we prove Theorem~\ref{thm:localext} about the extension of locally semi-simple Frobenius manifolds.
+In Section~\ref{sec:cohft:localext}, we prove Theorem~\ref{thm:localext} about the local extension of semisimple Frobenius manifolds.
 We discuss in Section \ref{sec:cohft:eq} how its proof implies Theorem~\ref{thm:main} on the comparison of tautological relations.
 In Section~\ref{sec:cohft:glocalext}, we shortly consider the problem of finding a global extension theorem similar to Theorem~\ref{thm:localext}.
 Afterwards, in Section~\ref{sec:cohft:ex} we study two examples, which illustrate obstructions to directly generalizing our results.
-In the final Section~\ref{sec:cohft:gw} we show that certain other relations obtained from the equivariant Gromov-Witten theory of toric targets can also be expressed in terms of Pixton's relations.
+In the final Section~\ref{sec:cohft:gw} we show that certain other relations obtained from the equivariant Gromov--Witten theory of toric targets can also be expressed in terms of Pixton's relations.